A topic from the subject of Organic Chemistry in Chemistry.

 Observations:

 The reaction mixture will initially be a clear solution.
-After refluxing, a white precipitate of benzoic acid crystals will form.
+After refluxing, a white precipitate of benzoic acid crystals may form.
 The organic layer, containing methyl benzoate, will be separated from the aqueous layer.
+The methyl benzoate will likely be a clear, colorless liquid with a pleasant odor.

 Results: